The correspondence between the canonical and semicanonical bases: Convolution algebras on and

 Similarly, we can set:

 and

 Then we have the following commutative diagram:

 where all morphisms from up to down are naturally induced by $\psi_{\Omega}$, whose fibers are affine spaces, and the other outward morphisms are the naturally projection given by forgetting flags.
-The commuative diagram above gives another explaination of Corollary 2.4 and provides us a hit that the two different construction of $\mathbf{U}^{+}(\mathfrak{g})$ have more detailed relations.
+The commuative diagram above gives another explanation of Corollary 2.4 and suggests that the two different construction of $\mathbf{U}^{+}(\mathfrak{g})$ have more detailed relations.